RfidResearchGroup/homebrew-proxmark3/README.md

 #### Standalone mode

-Firmware is built with the `HF_MSDSAL` standalone mode by default.
+Firmware is built with the `LF_SAMYRUN` standalone mode by default.
 Use the `--with-lf-foo` or `--with-hf-foo` options to select a different standalone mode, or `--without-standalone` to disable standalone mode altogether.

 `--with-lf-foo` corresponds to the `STANDALONE=LF_FOO` compile options listed [here](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md#standalone).